TheBlackCat-SWE/Despeect/README.md

 ## Requirements

-The following dependencies must be fulfilled in order to successfully:
+The following dependencies must be fulfilled in order to successfully build Despeect:

 - Qt 5.10.1
 - g++ 5.4.0